A cat running on autumn leaves

 Cats love to explore the wild and can spend up to eight hours a day hunting.
 It's part of their natural behaviour.
 Their prey drive means that even if well-fed indoors, they'll still spend a lot of time hunting if they're allowed outside.

-Cats allowed to roam will patrol their territory, and being territorial they can get into fights with other cats, especially if they haven’t been neutered.
+Cats allowed to roam will patrol their territory, and being territorial, they can get into fights with other cats, especially if they haven't been neutered.
 Another good reason to make sure your cat is neutered before they venture outside.

-If you want to keep the local birds and small wildlife safe, add a small bell to their collar so they can be heard before it’s too late!
 Indoor vs outdoor cats can depend on the breed of cat you have.
-There are benefits to keep your cat indoors but forcing them to an indoor environment if they're disposed to being outdoors can lead to your cat becoming bored.
+There are benefits to keeping your cat indoors, but forcing them into an indoor environment if they're disposed to being outdoors can lead to your cat becoming bored.

 With training, your kitten or cat will soon adapt to the routine of being outdoors and returning indoors for food.
-You’ll always want to ensure your cat is safe.
-But after getting used to it you'll be able to let your cat outside with the confidence that they’ll be come back to their home comforts.
+You'll always want to ensure your cat is safe.
+But after getting used to it, you'll be able to let your cat outside with the confidence that they'll come back to their home comforts.

 Everypaw Cat Insurance